Learn more

 "...Simply stated, Joshua Green has created a spellbinding story of how two humans from highly-dissimilar backgrounds merged each’s distinct subset of..."
 Read more

-Customers find the book disturbing and frightening.
-They say it provides great information about a powerful and dangerous individual.
+Customers find the book frightening and disturbing, with one noting it provides great insight into a very dangerous man.

 "...Fascinating and disturbing to understand all that was going on behind the scenes."
 Read more